thosgood/this-weeks-finds/markdown/201-250/week232.md

 gravity, and some recent work with Alissa Crans, Derek Wise and Alejandro Perez on string-like defects in 4d topological gravity:

-12) John Baez, Derek Wise and Alissa Crans, "Exotic statistics for strings in 4d BF theory", available as [`gr-qc/0603085`](https://arxiv.org/abs/gr-qc/0603085).
+12) John Baez, Derek Wise and Alissa Crans, "Exotic statistics for strings in 4d $BF$ theory", available as [`gr-qc/0603085`](https://arxiv.org/abs/gr-qc/0603085).

-13) John Baez and Alejandro Perez, "Quantization of strings and branes coupled to BF theory", available as [`gr-qc/0605087`](https://arxiv.org/abs/gr-qc/0605087).
+13) John Baez and Alejandro Perez, "Quantization of strings and branes coupled to $BF$ theory", available as [`gr-qc/0605087`](https://arxiv.org/abs/gr-qc/0605087).

 (Jeffrey Morton is also involved in this project, a bit more on the
 $n$-category side of things, but that aspect is top secret for now.)